dodona-edu/dodona-edu.github.io/nl/references/judges/creating-a-judge/index.md

 - A `DebugData` object is used to run the python tutor that gives students a debug interface.
 Currently it is only relevant for python.
 It consists of:
   - `statements`, a string containing the extra code to be executed in the python tutor, to mimic this testcase.
-  - `input`, a string containing the input to be given to the python tutor, to mimic this testcase.
+  - `stdin`, a string containing the input to be given to the python tutor, to mimic this testcase.

 ![judge-output-reflection](./judge-output.png)